 How nice of you to visit my blog!

 “Hi, Gram.
 How was your lunch with your friend today?
 Did you have a good time?”
-Those words, spoken by my seven-year old granddaughter, Charlotte, when I answered the phone this afternoon, show the type of relationship I have with our grandchildren.
+Those words, spoken by my eight-year old granddaughter, Charlotte, when I answered the phone this afternoon, show the type of relationship I have with our grandchildren.
 My husband and I are close to them, involved in their daily lives, know their likes, dislikes, activities, and opinions as they know ours — and our grandchildren live almost 2,000 miles away.

 Life as a grandma is definitely not what I thought it would be.
 My ideal family life for my grandparenting years would start with a family compound.
 (I laugh but it’s true.)
 My husband and I would have a sizable plot of land (with woods and a pond) and our grown children and grandchildren would live there with us, happily ever after.
 Of course, each family would have their own house, but we’d be one big, fun family on the magical estate.
 Doesn’t that sound great?